zvada/technology/docs/release/old-release-removal.md

 ===============================

-In order to reduce clutter and disk usage on our repositories and build system, we should remove older OSG Software release series.
-This will result in packages from those series becoming unavailable, so we should remove a release series when its packages are no longer needed.
+In order to reduce clutter and disk usage on our repositories and build system, we will remove older OSG Software release series.
+This will result in packages from those series becoming unavailable, so we will remove a release series when its packages are no longer needed.

-I propose the following rule:

-Remove a release series when the _following_ series is completely out of support.
-For example, OSG 3.1 can be removed when OSG 3.2 is out of support, and OSG 3.2 can be removed when OSG 3.3 is out of support.
+We will remove a release series when the _following_ series is completely out of support.
+For example, OSG 3.1 will be removed when OSG 3.2 is out of support, and OSG 3.2 will be removed when OSG 3.3 is out of support.

 Tasks